xak/zackfrazier/README.md

 This site is my attempt to implement a workflow from scratch, one step at a time, to better understand what I need and what I don't need.

-The goal is to build a simple app that is auto-deployed when changes are made to ``master``.
+The goal is to build a simple app that is auto-deployed when changes are made to `master`.

+First time?
+> npm install --global gulp

 Run
 > npm install

-First time?
-> npm install --global gulp

 Then
+> gulp build

+Lastly
 > gulp
+_Still figuring out how to sequence tasks_

 ## 2015-04-13

-Adds more capabilities

-* Implements BrowserSync (live reload)
-	* Run `gulp` to serve `/dist` at http://localhost:3000 (browser will auto-launch)
-* Implements static server capabilties
+After only one day of wrangling, I have a basic static website publishing workflow.
+It doens't do much yet, but it's a start.

-Implements basic gulp watch and build flow
+###Implements basic gulp watch and build flow
 * Static file copy and concatenation only
 * Production files are built into `/dist`
   * Root files copied — from `/public`